isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 	  AND SampleType = 'Primary solid Tumor'

-Go ahead and cut and paste the above query directly into the New Query box, and then click on the red **Run Query** button.
+Go ahead and cut and paste the above query directly into the New Query box, and then click the red **Run Query** button.

-Next, let's suppose we want to add some biospecimen data.
-To do this we join the clinical and biospecimen tables.
-Note the use of **JOIN ...
-ON**.
+Next, let's suppose we want to bring in some information that is available in the Clinical_data table.
+To do this we need to JOIN the clinical and biospecimen tables using the SQL **...
+JOIN ...
+ON ...** construct.

 .. code-block:: sql